Nothing sucks like an ad myth

 So lets be clear, it was not an American ad, it was a British advertising poster, and the pun was intended.
 Look, the Electrolux sucks so hard it explains the leaning tower of Pisa.

-The ad agency was Cogent Elliot - and this was one of the questions that had everyone stumped in the ad trivia game.
+The ad agency that created it was Cogent Elliot - and this was one of the questions that had everyone stumped in the ad trivia game.

 Sorry about the photocopy, but it's all I could get my hands on and many thanks to adlister Michiel who had this in his scrap book.
-The ad won some sort of UK ad award back in the early nineties, most likely 1991 though I don't know which one.
-Are there any adgrunts out there armed with a collection of old award books or otherwise clued in to more details about this ad, like names of creative who made it and such?
-I want to put this ad myth to death already - the nothing sucks like an electrolux ad was real but British.
+The ad won UK awards back in 1991/1990 if anyone has creative teams credits.
+I want to put this ad myth to death already - the "nothing sucks like an Electrolux" ad was real but British.
 And don't let anyone tell you any different.

-Snark Hunting even snarked about it when they read and article in the San Francisco Chronicle that "trot out the same old apocryphal tales of ad campaigns that got lost in translation."
+Snark Hunting even snarked about it when they read an article in the San Francisco Chronicle that "trot out the same old apocryphal tales of ad campaigns that got lost in translation."

 What will it take to kill this myth?